MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/routing-trigger.md

 ---
 title: "Route records manually using unified routing | MicrosoftDocs"
-description: "Learn how to route records manually using the Save & Route option on the record forms."
+description: "Learn how to route records manually using the Save & Route option on the form command bar and Apply Routing Rule on the home page grid."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi